Biennial Inventory

 Transferred Equipment

 If equipment that has been transferred to another unit or department shows up on your inventory, reference the EIMR number in the comments section.
 If an EIMR was not initiated, write “transfer” and the new custody code in the comments section.
-Then fill out an EIMR and upload it to the EQ Database.
+Then fill out an EIMR and upload it to the FileMaker Database.
 Remember to update the building and room numbers if equipment is physically relocated.

 Stolen Equipment

 If any equipment on your listing has been reported stolen, please write “stolen” and the police report number in the comments section.
-A copy of the police report should be uploaded to the EQ Database.
+A copy of the police report should be uploaded to the FileMaker Database.

 Lost Equipment